-- South Ogden has a retail sales capture rate of nearly 160 percent. - South Ogden has a particularly strong capture rate of nearly 600 percent in the General Merchandise category; the City shows significant leakage in building materials which are readily available in Riverdale.
+- South Ogden has a retail sales capture rate of nearly 160%. - South Ogden has a particularly strong capture rate of nearly 600% in the General Merchandise category; the City shows significant leakage in building materials which are readily available in Riverdale. - Retail trends, accelerated by COVID-19, are changing, and thereby resulting in the need for less retail space per capita due to more online shopping. - More online shopping originating from residential units has resulted in a shift of retail sales tax revenues away from regional retail centers to bedroom communities.